splinedrive/kianRiscV/README.md

 spi_nor2bram_fun.ld # boot from spi-nor icefun and copy code to bram\
 spi_nor2bram.ld # boot from spi-nor icebreaker, breakout, icoboard and copy to bram\
 spi_nor2bram_ulx3s.ld # boot from spi-nor ulx3s and copy to bram\
+spi_nor2bram_colori5.ld # boot from spi-nor colorlighti5 and copy to bram\
 spi_nor2spram.ld # boot from spi-nor icebreaker and copy to spram\
 spi_nor2sram.ld # boot from spi-nor and copy to sram icoboard\
 spi_nor_fun.ld # boot and execute instructions only from spi-nor on icefun\